LS | Lisa Stern

 • Enforcement of the ERPO: If the court issues an ERPO, law enforcement officers will enforce the order, which might include confiscating the respondent’s firearms.

 • Expiration and renewal: The ERPO will have an expiration date, after which it will no longer be effective.
 However, both the petitioner and the court have the right to request a renewal before the order expires.
-The respondent can ask for early termination once every six months the ERPO remains in effect.
+The respondent can ask for early termination once every six months that the ERPO remains in effect.

 • Evaluating your case and determining if your situation qualifies for an ERPO